ItchyTrack/Advanced-Computer-Systems-Projects/Project3/SSD_Performance_Profiling.typ

 - Throughput rises with QD until saturation (~QD 32-64)
 - Latency grows sharply past the knee
-- Little’s Law relation visible: Throughput ≈ Concurrency / Latency
+- We can see Little's Law holds because throughput and latency are inversely proportional

 #align(center)[#block(width:8in)[
 #image("./plots/qd_sweep.png", width:100%)